Bees Saal Baad (1962 film)

-The film is a loose adaptation of the Bengali hit thriller Jighansa (1951), which was based on Sir Arthur Conan Doyle's The Hound of the Baskervilles as well as loosely based on Hemendra Kumar Roy's novel Nishithini Bivishika.
+The film is a remake of the 1951 Bengali thriller Jighansa, which itself is based on Arthur Conan Doyle's The Hound of the Baskervilles as well as loosely based on Hemendra Kumar Roy's novel Nishithini Bivishika.
 The film topped the box office chart in 1962, becoming a "super hit."
 The film became very popular for the song "Kahin Deep Jale", sung by Lata Mangeshkar and written by Shakeel Badayuni for which they won Filmfare Award for Best Female Playback Singer and Filmfare Award for Best Lyricist respectively.

 Plot

 After a lustful Thakur in the village of Chandanghat rapes a young girl, she kills herself.
 Thereafter, the Thakur is killed by what the local people call the girl's vengeful spirit.
 Then the Thakur's son is also reportedly killed by the same spirit.
 Twenty years after the Thakur's death, his grandson Kumar comes to the village and is warned by the locals that the spirit will kill him as well, but he does not believe them.
 He hears the singing voice of the supposed spirit the first night from the swamp.
 The next day as he wakes up, he finds out about Radha, a carefree girl, who is the niece of an old man, Ramlal.

 The singing continues the second night, but Kumar is unable to find the identity of the girl singing the song.
 He notices that there is a source of light in his house on the terrace.
 The next day, Kumar finds that his coat is lost.
 The news reaches Radha that Kumar has been killed.
 Radha does not believe this and runs into the forest, where Kumar comes in front of her.
 He says it was not he that was killed, but another man wearing his suit.
 He was killed in the swamp under the same tree where his father and grandfather were killed.